Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 For a service that’s supposed to protect your privacy, this level of data collection is troubling.
 Premium VPNs typically have much stricter no-logs policies that don’t collect IP addresses or other personally identifiable information.

+We’re pretty unimpressed with Betternet as a streaming VPN.
 The free version is particularly limited for streaming, as it limits your daily bandwidth to 500MB, which is barely enough for casual browsing, let alone streaming HD content.

 Pricing, Plans & Facts